tatiana-passarella/react-myreads/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the app root that render the main components.
+    ├── BooksList.js # Component that render the three shelfs.
+    ├── TheShelf.js # Component that render the books inside a shelf mapping over the books already recorded.
+    ├── TheBook.js # Component that render a single book.
+    ├── SearchBook.js # Component that perform the search through the provided API and render result.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.